Streaming HTML inside the DOM

 This works by default when loading a page, but you might want to load an HTML fragment from a server and insert it into an existing page.
 One way to achieve that is with an iframe, which also has built-in streaming.
 Interestingly, Safari does not render HTML chunks below around 1kB when navigating to a page, but it does when loading an iframe.

-However, an iframe creates its own window, with its own document, style context, and so on (you'll notice that the iframe doesn't use the styles from the parent page, such as the sans-serif font).
+However, an iframe creates its own window, with its own document, style context, and so on (you'll notice that the iframe doesn't use the styles from the parent page, such as the Georgia font).
 If the iframe is loaded from a different origin, you can't interact with it via JavaScript, and even if it comes from the same origin, headers like X-Frame-Options or Content-Security-Policy can prevent a site from being embedded.

 Sometimes you want to insert HTML from the server directly into your existing document.
 The straightforward way to do this is to use the fetch API to get the HTML from a server, and then set the innerHTML of an element to the response text.
 This works, but it does not stream the content.
 The entire response must be received before the browser can start rendering: